Zoom: Making Zoom Recordings ADA Compliant

 Manage and edit your transcript in Zoom

-Log into your Zoom account to edit your transcript or apply closed captions, see how to manage your transcription in Zoom.
+Log into your Zoom account at https://svsu.zoom.us/ to edit your transcript or apply closed captions, see how to manage your transcription in Zoom.

 Manage and edit your transcript in Echo360

-When you have a Zoom Pro account and Echo360 your recorded meetings and the transcript copy over to Echo360 automatically.
-Echo360 has a built-in transcript editor that allows you to easily correct errors and apply closed captions.
+If you have both a Zoom Pro account and an Echo360 account your recorded meeting and transcript will automatically copy over to Echo360.
+Echo360 has a built-in transcript editor that allows you to easily review and edit the text in the transcript and apply the closed captions (the transcript must be 100% accurate).

 Zoom Help Resources